technologiestiftung/berlingaertnert_senmvku_masterportal/README.md

 # Berlin gaertnert

 The Berlin Senate Department for Mobility, Transport, Climate Protection and the Environment has relaunched a new digital information portal for both active urban gardeners and newcomers.

-The aim is to make the numerous community gardens across Berlin—and the overall diversity of urban gardens and gardening projects—visible on a citywide level.
+The aim is to make the numerous community gardens across Berlin — and the overall diversity of urban gardens and gardening projects—visible on a citywide level.

 Therefore Berlin Gärtnert is a map-based representation of various garden types and open spaces, including community gardens, parklets, school garden or  solidarity agriculture..